-In this course students demonstrate developmentally appropriate early childhood program planning and teaching competencies under the supervision of Early Childhood Education faculty and other gualified early education professionals.
-Students utilize practical classroom experiences to make connections between theory and practice, develop professional behaviors, and build a comprehensive understanding of children and families.
-Reflective practice are emphasized as student teachers design, implement, and evaluate approaches, strategies, and techniques that promote development and learning.
-Content includes exploration of career pathways, professional development, and educator responsibilities.
+Demonstration of developmentally appropriate early childhood program planning and teaching competencies under the supervision of Early Childhood Education faculty and other qualified early education professionals.
+Students will utilize practical classroom experiences to make connections between theory and practice, develop professional behaviors, and build a comprehensive understanding of children and families.
+Reflective practice will be emphasized as student teachers design, implement, and evaluate approaches, strategies, and techniques that promote development and learning.
+Includes exploration of career pathways, professional development, and teacher responsibilities.
 Letter Grade Only.
 Degree Credit.